NewPythonX-NPX/VeloStrap/README.md

 Q: What can I delete without breaking VeloStrap?

 A: You can delete the following folders: custom-fastflags, roblox download folder.
-You can delete the following files: config.json, profile_saves.json.
+You can delete the following files: config.json, profile_saves.json, disclaimer.json.
-Though this means you will lose your saved fastflags/mods or custom fastflags.
+Though this means you will lose your saved data.

 ---